 5 Other Ways to Use A Volume Pedal

-There are a few different ways of using a volume pedal that make them a really worthwhile thing to get on your pedalboard.
+There are a few different ways of using a volume pedal that make it a really worthwhile thing to get on your pedalboard.

 I already explained the 3 most obvious and easy ways of using a volume pedal, and that is as a volume pedal, an expression pedal, and controlling more than one instrument at a time.